 Insurance coverage varies, but selected plans under most common dental insurance in Hawaii such as HDS or HMSA often do provide benefits for dental implants.
 It's advisable to check with your insurance provider for specific details.
 At our initial consultation, we can provide you an estimation of benefits to help you understand the overall out-of-pocket cost.

 In general, the cost of dental implants can vary widely depending on several factors, including insurance coverage, the providers, and any additional procedures required.
-At Honolulu Periodontics and Implants, we have a flat fee for surgical placement of the implant, which means there is no additional cost if bone grafts or sinus grafts are needed.
+At Honolulu Periodontics and Implants, we offer a flat fee for all of the necessary bone graft or sinus graft procedures to keep the cost of dental implant transparent and affordable.
 Please be advised that we specialize in surgical aspect of dental implant treatment, your own dentist will provide you with information about the cost of the restoration.

 Yes.
 Typically, a metal cap called healing abutment will be fastened to the implant during the intial healing period as a place holder for the future implant crown.You can function on either side of the mouth during this time because the healing abutments are small compare to your other teeth.
 However, it is still advisable to avoid putting excessive pressure on the healing abutments.